Please note: Studio not currently open to the public - please order online for delivery, or external click and collect. Our full Covid info here.

 An extensive range of monitor adjustments-height, tilt, pivot, stroke and swivel-tailor your work station to one that best suits your ergonomic needs.

-With the use of Palette Master Element and a calibrator, you can tune and maintain the colour performance of the monitor at its most optimal state.
+With the use of Palette Master and a compatible calibrator, you can tune and maintain the colour performance of the monitor at its most optimal state.

 *Users need to buy calibrator separately